Research scientist (physical sciences)

 Work experience

 Practical laboratory experience and knowledge of the range of techniques used will improve your chances when applying for research jobs.
-This experience can be achieved through a sandwich year placement in industry or vacation work.
+This experience can be achieved through a placement year in industry during your degree or vacation work.

-Pre-entry work experience can also be useful to assess your suitability for research work.
+Pre-entry work experience can also be useful in making sure research work is right for you.
 Try to gain experience in both academia and industry as it will help to illustrate how the two environments differ and will inform your future career choice.

 Postdoctoral research experience is useful, and usually essential, for academic posts.